 One disease is Sarcoptic mange, a skin parasite that burrows into the skin and causes scabies, itching, and significant pain.

 Other wildlife, including wombats, are vulnerable as well as domestic animals.

-However the hard work by those in wildlife rescue organisations who go and retrieve sick koalas and take them into care and assess their heath, gives the little Aussie battlers another chance at life or at least a gentler and more dignified ending.
+However, the hard work by those in wildlife rescue organisations who go and retrieve sick koalas and take them into care and assess their health gives the little Aussie battlers another chance at life or at least a gentler and more dignified ending.

 One such organisation is the Dutch Thunder Wildlife Care and Rescue, based in Koonoomoo in northern Victoria, next to the Murray River.
 A part of the KoonaWonga Wildlife Rescue and with a number of other volunteers in the north-central area, it was set up to look after our precious native animals that are orphaned or injured.